uiri/fffll/README.md

 ### Types

-The Basic types have already been described: Real Numbers, Strings, Bytes and Regular Expressions.
+The Basic types have already been described: Real Numbers, Strings and Bytes.
 Bytes are raw bytes which are inserted into a String using the @-notation.
 Value types are composed using operators and delimiters with the basic types.
 A value is anything which has a type.

 #### I/O Stream